-Unlike some cities, Southport isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Southport are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Southport is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Southport is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Southport who work in sales jobs (16.35%), teaching (12.47%), and food service (11.33%).
+There are especially a lot of people living in Southport who work in sales jobs (18.33%), management occupations (10.39%), and teaching (9.80%).

 Southport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Southport are very well educated compared to the average community in the nation: 39.21% of adults in Southport have a bachelor's degree or even advanced degree.
+The education level of Southport citizens is very high relative to the national average among all cities (21.84%): 34.34% of adults in Southport have a bachelor's degree or even advanced degree.

 Southport is a somewhat ethnically-diverse city.
 The people who call Southport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Southport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Southport include Irish, German, Scottish, and Italian.

 The most common language spoken in Southport is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.